Governing Mayor of Berlin: History

 West Berlin introduced its own constitution (Verfassung von Berlin), accounting for the changed facts, as of 1 October 1950.
-This constitution provided renamed the city's parliament "Abgeordnetenhaus von Berlin", the city's executive government "Senate of Berlin", and the head of government "Mayor of Berlin" (Regierender Bürgermeister von Berlin).
-Under the new constitution, representatives were elected on 3 December 1950, and the new parliament re-elected Ernst Reuter mayor on 18 January 1951.
-From 1951 to 1990, during the Cold War, the mayor was the head of government in West Berlin with his seat at Rathaus Schöneberg, while East Berlin de jure remained under Soviet occupation and de facto became a part, and the capital, of East Germany — a status not recognized by NATO members, but condoned by the 1971 Four Power Agreement on Berlin and the German Basic Treaty of 1972.
+This constitution provided renamed the city's parliament "House of Representatives of Berlin", the city's executive government "Senate of Berlin", and the head of government "Governing Mayor of Berlin" (Regierender Bürgermeister von Berlin).
+Under the new constitution, representatives were elected on 3 December 1950, and the new parliament re-elected Ernst Reuter governing mayor on 18 January 1951.
+From 1951 to 1990, during the Cold War, the governing mayor was the head of government in West Berlin with his seat at Rathaus Schöneberg, while East Berlin de jure remained under Soviet occupation and de facto became a part, and the capital, of East Germany — a status not recognized by NATO members, but condoned by the 1971 Four Power Agreement on Berlin and the German Basic Treaty of 1972.

 The government of West Berlin claimed to be the legitimate government of all of Berlin within the borders established by the 1920 Greater Berlin Act until the Peaceful Revolution of 1989.
 In 1990, even before German reunification on 3 October 1990, the mayors of West Berlin and East Berlin held common cabinet meetings, until Berlin-wide elections took place on 2 December 1990.